sendchinatownlove/ruby/README.md

 - Download postgres
 `brew install postgresql`
 - Run `bundle install`.
 You might have to `gem install bundler`
-- Download the local deveopment `.env` file and place it in your ruby/ https://drive.google.com/drive/u/2/folders/1vDEWSwn2UFaGXBNCyt0qe60vOa5j6wfH
+- Download the local deveopment `.env` file (the secret sauce) and place it in your ruby/ (mac os might give you a warning about hiding files that begin with '.') https://drive.google.com/drive/u/2/folders/1vDEWSwn2UFaGXBNCyt0qe60vOa5j6wfH

 ### Create and migrate database